 Background In recognizing the need for a reliable and valid instrument to assess psychological distress among children and adolescents, the present study translated the newly developed Depression Anxiety Stress Scale for Youth (DASS-Y) into Chinese, while also comparing its psychometric properties with those of the well-established DASS-21 within a primary and middle school demographic.

-Methods Utilizing a convenience sampling method, a cohort comprising 1,507 primary and 1,131 middle school students was recruited.
+Methods Utilizing a combination of convenience sampling and purposive sampling, a cohort comprising 1,507 primary and 1,131 middle school students was recruited.
 Rasch analysis, confirmatory factor analysis (CFA), and structural equation modeling (SEM) were used in the data analysis.

 Results Significant differences were observed between the DASS-Y and the DASS-21, notably within the anxiety subscale.
 The proportions of individuals with clinical mood disorders identified by the two scales demonstrated a significant disparity.
 Both scales, following an adjustment of responses, exhibited satisfactory internal consistency and convergent validity, with the acceptance of a three-factor structure.
 Furthermore, the DASS-Y showed superior discriminant validity relative to the DASS-21, providing more compelling evidence regarding concurrent validity.